YuntongJu/Hungry-Mouse-Maze-Game/README.md

 Hungry Mouse is an interactive maze game where the player will play as a hungry mouse, navigating the map and collects cheese.

 ![Demo GIF](demo/opening.gif)

-You are a hungry mouse.
-Collect cheese and exit the maze!
-Be sure to collect the silver key and the golden key.
+Boom!
+You have now become a mouse!
+And you are hungry for cheese!
+Collect cheese and exit the maze within 3 minutes!
+Be sure to collect at least 25 pieces of cheese, and collect the silver key and the golden key.
 Cheese Count is shown at the top left corner of the screen.
-You can see your position on the map.
+Good luck!

 ## Controls